 A security risk assessment (SRA) is designed to help you evaluate risk and maintain compliance with regulatory requirements.

 In most businesses, security should be a top priority.
-All your processes, technologies, and business elements have inherent security risks, and it’s your responsibility to make sure those risks are both understood and accounted for in your business’s operation.
+A security risk assessment is a continual evaluation of the risks and vulnerabilities attackers could use to exploit your network and gain unauthorized access to systems and data.
+It includes a comprehensive check of your organization’s infrastructure, server and system analysis, network, applications, information security, company policies, and third-party security.
+All your business processes, technologies, and business operations have inherent security risks, and it’s your responsibility to make sure those risks are both understood and accounted for in your business’s operation.
 In some cases, you may be legally required to formally evaluate these security risks and adhere to certain standards to minimize them.

 Security Risk Assessments: The Basics

 Let’s start with a high-level overview of how a security risk assessment works.
 Generally, a security auditor will take responsibility for conducting the security assessment itself; this may be a person or a team of people and may operate within the company or as a third party reviewing the company.
 In any case, the auditor will conduct a thorough review of the risk levels of your entire business, including things like how you manage employee passwords, how you collect payment information from customers, and even internal processes you use for communication.

 The auditor will compile a list of potential security gaps and associated vulnerabilities in addition to the current controls in place to mitigate those vulnerabilities.
 They will also be responsible for recommending a risk assessment process to better mitigate those identified risks further.

 Note that a security risk assessment may also be called something slightly different, like an IT infrastructure risk assessment, a security audit or a security risk audit, or simply a more in-depth vulnerability assessment.